bilalyaqoob/react-range-slider/ReadMe.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+This project follows the [all-contributors][all-contributors] specification.
 Contributions of any kind welcome!

 ## LICENSE